cujarrett/learning-go/README.md

 - Types in Go feel simple :+1:
 - Short hand variables option
 - Go's compliler checking import references on save
+- The [VS Code go plugin](https://github.com/microsoft/vscode-go) written by Microsoft is pretty great

 ## Things I'm not a huge fan of
 - It's really (really) opinionated
 - Mandated formatting with tabs becuase it's [the Go "way"](https://github.com/golang/go/issues/16256#issuecomment-230173434).
 [Go reasons these benifits for this choice](https://golang.org/doc/effective_go.html#formatting).
 [This Chrome plugin](https://github.com/sindresorhus/tab-size-on-github) by the amazing [@sindresorhus](https://github.com/sindresorhus) helps my happiness with readable code.
 - Go's convention of using single letter variables feels bad
+- Go's test framework doesn't provide any info about how many tests ran or how many tests passed or failed